Mercedes-Benz 150 H

 A compact and economical model introduced to cater to the needs of everyday drivers.

-6 variants of the Mercedes-Benz 150 H
+6 generations of the Mercedes-Benz 150 H

 Mercedes-Benz 150 H (W136) Sedan